 Top 4 Differences Between Bad Wheel Bearings and Bad CV Joints

 How do you know if you have a bad wheel bearing or a bad CV joint?
 One of the easiest ways to tell the difference between a bad wheel bearing and a bad Constant Velocity (CV) joint is to listen to the noise.
-But how can you achieve a proper diagnosis if you don’t know the kind of noise that a bad CV joint makes?

-Bad Wheel bearings produce a loud rumbling noise, especially when your wheels roll.
+Bad wheel bearings produce a loud rumbling noise, especially when your wheels roll.
 On the other hand, bad CV joints produce clicking, clunking noise.
 The noise can become louder when you are turning.

-However, noise diagnosis is not the only way to look out for, this article deals with how to tell the difference between a bad wheel bearing and a bad CV joint!
+Let’s discuss how to tell the difference between a bad wheel bearing and a bad CV joint and so much more.

 Bad Wheel Bearing or CV Joint Video